DataDog/dd-sdk-ios-apollo-interceptor/README.md

 }
 ```
 > [!NOTE]
-> This automatically adds Datadog headers to your GraphQL requests, enabling them to be tracked by Datadog.
+> This lets Datadog RUM extract Operation type, name, variables and Payloads (optional) automatically from the requests to enrich GraphQL Requests RUM Resources.
 Note that while `query` and `mutation` operations are tracked, `subscription` operations are not.

 ## Sending GraphQL payloads